vic-ma/howtodismantle.github.io/_posts/2023-11-14-The-badass-guide-to-data-handling-Using-SQL-to-aggregate-and-join-Peakboard-Hub-List-data.md

 ![image](/assets/2023-11-14/050.png)

-What we want to have in our Peakboard application is one single table that contains our current stock quantities for each product PLUS the German description texts.
-Here we go with SQL:
+In our Peakboard application, we want a single table that contains our current stock quantities for each product **and** the German description texts.
+We can do that with this SQL statement:

 {% highlight sql %}
 select p.ProductNo, Quantity, Producttext